lfost42/Data-Generator/README.md

 # Aline Data Generation

 ## Usage
-This Python package was developed to generate data to persist in a MySql database for testing our implementation of the Aline Financial Application.
-As such, these were meant to be configired and used by software engineers.
+This Python package was developed to generate data to persist in a MySql database for testing our implementation of the Aline Financial app.
+These scripts were meant to be used by software engineers that need to smoke test the microservices.

 The Applicants generator leverages the Underwriter microservice.
-It requires initial configuration in the config.py file where methods can be set to run or not run and method values are also set.
+It requires configuration in the config.py file where methods can be set to run or not run and method values are also set.

 ## Installation